WoltLab/docs.woltlab.com/docs/javascript/components_dialog.md

 Typical examples for alerts are error messages or warnings.

 An alert will only provide a single button to acknowledge the dialog and must not contain interactive content.
+The dialog itself will be limited to a width of 500px, the title can wrap into multiple lines and there will be no „X“ button to close the dialog.

 ```ts
 const dialog = dialogFactory()